MichaelOsuji/Deep-Learning-Algorithm/README.md

-# PortfolioProject
+# PortfolioProject Repository
-This Portfolio project is a personal project undertaken by myself to show skills and competence in the SQL
+This Portfolio project repository shows my personal project undertaken by myself to show skills and competence in the SQL